 Before the temporary worker can apply to extend their work permit, you will need to either

-- apply for a new Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC)/Service Canada if required; or
+- apply for a new Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada/Service Canada if you need to get one,

 The temporary worker must also apply to change the conditions of their permit if the conditions of work change.

 The temporary worker should apply at least 30 days before the expiry date of their original work permit to extend or change the terms and conditions of the existing work permit.